ivy-net/Ivynet/README.md

 ## Fluentd Logging

 Ivynet uses fluentd for docker container logging.
 When starting an AVS, Ivynet will make a copy of the docker-compose.yml file and enable the fluentd logger for that service (Your original docker-compose file will not be altered.)
 Fluentd accepts logging connections over port 24224, and will log to the ~/.ivynet/fluentd/log directory.
 Additionally, logs will be relayed to the Ivynet daemon over HTTP port 50051, and then from daemon to backend via GRPC 50050.

+Ensure port 50051 is open on your firewall.

 Fluentd containers and configs are built during the `init` phase via `ivynet init`.